DennisLiu1993/Fastest_Image_Pattern_Matching/README.md

-# Fasted Image Pattern Matching
+# Fastet Image Pattern Matching

 <p dir="auto">Using C++/MFC/OpenCV to build a NCC-Based Image Matching algorithm</p>
 <p dir="auto">The Pattern Matching algorithm is based on Normalized Cross Correlation, and the formular is as followed:</p>